 - Lack of camaraderie

-The smaller your business, the easier it is to run on a flat hierarchy.
-While the term may have a negative connotation, having a formalized hierarchy helps organize your business.
+The smaller your business is, the easier it is to run on a flat hierarchy.
+Having a formalized hierarchy helps organize your business when it grows.
 A small business may give employees autonomy to make their own decisions for the company, but as you scale, what happens when 1,000 employees start making independent decisions?
 And what do you do when those 1,000 employees all come to you with questions or requests?

 - Create a clear and detailed organizational chart